Dynatrace/bosh-oneagent-release/README.md

 bosh upload release path/to/built/dynatrace-oneagent.tgz
 ```

 Update the bosh-director's runtime-config.
 You will need to modify the `runtime-config-dynatrace.yml` to suit your needs.

-Change `version` of the release and replace the `downloadurl` property with your installer URL.
+You will find your credentials information in your Dyntrace UI.

 ```
-# replace version and downloadurl
-vi runtime-config-dynatrace.yml

 bosh update runtime-config runtime-config-dynatrace.yml
 ```